Sky marshal: India

 Sky marshals were introduced by Indian Airlines in December 1999, following the hijacking of Indian Airlines Flight 814 in Kandahar.
 Following the September 11 attacks, private operators like Air Sahara also introduced sky marshals on some flights and stated plans to increase these.

-In 2003, Air India had an agreement with a US directive to have air marshals on all of its US-bound flights.
+In 2003, Air India had an agreement with the US directive to have air marshals on all of its US-bound flights.
 They are recruited from India's elite commando force National Security Guard.
 Ipsita Biswas of India's Terminal Ballistics Research Laboratory (TBRL) were developing frangible bullets which shatter if they hit a substance that is harder than the bullet is.
 The application would allow their sky marshals to use these bullets to shoot, or threaten to shoot, hijackers on board aircraft, with the assurance that the aircraft itself would not suffer substantial damage.

 Ireland

 Ireland does not have a dedicated sky marshal agency, although there is a National Civil Aviation Security Committee (NCASC).
 Limited capabilities are provided by the Garda Síochána emergency response unit (ERU), the national police armed tactical unit, and backup may be provided by the counter-terrorism the Garda Special Detective Unit (SDU) and the Army Ranger Wing (ARW) special forces unit in certain situations.

-The Irish government allows armed flight marshals from the United Kingdom, United States, Canada, Israel, Australia and specific European Union countries onboard international flights landing from or destined for those countries in Irish airspace, once they are informed of their presence beforehand.
-Weapons carried by an air marshal in Ireland include a concealed handgun, taser, knife and pepper spray.
+The Irish government allows armed flight marshals from the United Kingdom, United States, Canada, Israel, Australia, and specific European Union countries on board international flights landing from or destined for those countries in Irish airspace, once they are informed of their presence beforehand.
+Weapons carried by an air marshal in Ireland include a concealed handgun, taser, knife, and pepper spray.

 Israel

 Undercover agents carrying concealed firearms sit among the passengers on every international El Al flight.
 Most El Al pilots are former Israeli Air Force pilots.
 (Note: Most, but not all, El Al's pilots are former pilots of the Israeli Air Force.
 An article dedicated to an El Al female captain can be found at "With Yom Haatzmaut Festivities, a Gender Barrier Is Broken", The Sisterhood, The Forward.)
 The cockpits in all El Al aircraft have double doors to prevent entry by unauthorized persons.
 A code is required to access the doors, and the second door will open only after the first has closed and the person has been identified by the captain or first officer.
-Furthermore, there are reinforced steel floors separating the passenger cabin from the baggage hold.
+Furthermore, reinforced steel floors separate the passenger cabin from the baggage hold.

 In April 2013, the Israeli government increased payments to El Al to secure 97.5% of the airline's security costs ahead of the Open Skies agreement to take effect in 2014 with the European Union.